Gail has a Passion for Single Moms

 SMORE for Women which was organized in 2007 is an ecumenical alliance of women whose goal is Single Moms :: Overjoyed, Rejuvenated, & Empowered!

-I am honored to teach a class for single mothers.
+I am honored to lead a SMORE Group for single mothers.
 We meet at Calder Baptist Church in Beaumont, Texas on Sundays at 9:15.
 For one short hour we share prayer requests and learn ways to restore lives that may have been damaged.

 I've been speaking publicly all my life.
 I earned a Bachelor's Degree in Speech and enjoy using the speaking platform to share the stories of my life in a way that inspires others.
-To book me click HERE.
+You may book me to speak to your group through Christian Speakers Services.

 I married Sam in 1996.
 We live in Nederland, Texas with a precious "Prissy" Poodle.
 Together we have six grown children and fifteen grandchildren (at this printing).
 Sam supports me in every effort to bless single mothers.